 Respiratory Therapy is one of the hottest careers in the medical field, yet unfortunately, no one seems to be talking about it.
 Hard-working Respiratory Therapists are a major part of the healthcare team and too often go unnoticed.

 According to the Bureau of Labor Statistics, the growth within respiratory therapy is on the move.
 Beginning in 2014, statistics show that jobs in the field are predicted to grow at an above-average rate of 12% over the next 10 years.
 But why?

 As technology in healthcare becomes more advanced each year, people are just simply living longer than they used to.
 And with this in mind, it’s no surprise that the older in

 Until science can manipulate how people grow old, more people will reach a higher age, which means more Respiratory Therapists will be called upon to treat these individuals.
 Respiratory Therapists will be needed to provide care for and help the aging population survive in the later stages of their life.

 Sleep apnea has become a significant health issue in the United States.
 Roughly 22 million Americans suffer from this condition.
 This disorder occurs when someone stops breathing while they are asleep.
 Such a problem can lead to a number of different medical issues, fatigue, and in some cases, even death.

 Thankfully in today’s world, finding the necessary help to face these problems is easier than in years past.
 However, more and more people are affected by this disorder each and every year.
 As such, respiratory therapists will be needed to treat a growing demand

 Many people around the world are switching from smoking to vaping because they believe that it is a healthier alternative.
 News flash, it’s not.
-Not necessarily anyway, because vaping definitely has its pitfalls as well.
+Well, not necessarily anyway, because vaping definitely has its pitfalls as well.